Positive recurrence of piecewise Ornstein-Uhlenbeck processes and common quadratic Lyapunov functions: Proof of the main results

-\begin{proof} [Proof of Theorem~\ref{thm:qedabd}] In order to show that $Y$ is positive recurrent and has a unique stationary distribution, we only have to check that $V(y) \to \infty$ as $ |y| \to \infty$ in view of Proposition~\ref{prop:prec} and (\ref{eq:GVy}).
+\begin{pf*}{Proof of Theorem~\ref{thmqedabd}} In order to show that $Y$ is positive recurrent and has a unique stationary distribution, we only have to check that $V(y) \to \infty$ as $ |y| \to\infty$ in view of Proposition~\ref{propprec} and (\ref{eqGVy}).

 Let $x=e'y$ and $z=y-px^+$, then $|y|^2 \le C (x^2 +|z|^2)$.
-We can rewrite (\ref{eq:lyapfuncV}) as follows:
+We can rewrite (\ref{eqlyapfuncV}) as follows:

-where the second last inequality uses the fact $ 0\le x^+ - \phi(x)\le \frac{1}{2}\epsilon. $ Therefore, $V(y) \to \infty$ as $ |y| \to \infty$ and we conclude that $Y$ has a unique stationary distribution.
+where the second last inequality uses the fact $ 0\le x^+ - \phi(x)\le\frac{1}{2}\varepsilon. $ Therefore, $V(y) \to\infty$ as $ |y| \to\infty$ and we conclude that $Y$ has a unique stationary distribution.

-To prove that $Y$ is exponentially ergodic, we observe from (\ref{eq:lyapfuncV}) that there exists some $C>0$ such that $V(y)\le C |y|^2+C$ for all $y \in \mathbb{R}^K$.
-Moreover, (\ref{eq:GVy}) implies that for $|y|$ large,
+To prove that $Y$ is exponentially ergodic, we observe from (\ref{eqlyapfuncV}) that there exists some $C>0$ such that $V(y)\le C |y|^2+C$ for all $y \in\mathbb{R}^K$.
+Moreover, (\ref{eqGVy}) implies that for $|y|$ large,

 Putting this together with the fact that $V\in C^2 (\mathbb{R}^K)$, we know that there exist some $c>0$ and $d< \infty$ such that